 Having a pet in your UCF apartment can undoubtedly be a wonderful, rewarding relationship and experience.
-Fortunately, there are quite a few pet friendly apartments by the University of Central Florida.
+Fortunately, there are quite a few pet-friendly apartments by the University of Central Florida.
 Many apartments allow cats and other small types of pets, but there are also some that allow dogs, including larger breeds.
-With that being said, it's extremely important to take a few factors into consideration before you make a commitment like owning a pet, and searching for an apartment that allows them.
+With that being said, it's extremely important to take a few factors into consideration before you make a commitment like owning a pet and searching for an apartment that allows them.

-Before you begin your search for the perfect pet friendly community, there are a few factors you must understand and consider.
+Before you begin your search for the perfect pet-friendly apartment in Orlando, there are a few factors you must understand and consider.
 When looking for a pet-friendly apartment near UCF, it's important to note that the majority of communities that allow animals are joint-leased rather than student by-the-bedroom properties.
 If you would prefer to live in a student apartment, it may be more difficult to find an apartment that allows pets.
 Although there are many apartments in the UCF area that welcome pets, the communities that prohibit them take their rules very seriously.
 Don't try to hide a pet in your apartment, in a community where pets are not allowed.
 The dog leash sitting on the counter or litter box hiding in your closet will be a dead giveaway that there is a prohibited animal in your apartment.

 Five Things to Think About Before Adopting a Pet in Apartments Near UCF:

-- Is the apartment I plan to live in pet friendly?
-If you already have a place where you want to live in mind, it's crucial to find out if the community is pet friendly before you welcome an animal into your home.
+- Is the apartment I plan to live in pet-friendly?
+If you already have a place where you want to live in mind, it's crucial to find out if the community is pet-friendly before you welcome an animal into your home.
 What about the apartment you plan on living in next year?
 Once you own a pet, your options may become more limited than they were before.

 - Are my roommates okay with having a pet?
 Before you move into your new apartment with an animal, you must be honest and upfront with your roommates.
 Some people may not prefer to live with a pet for various personal reasons.
 For example, your roommates may not have grown up around pets and therefore might not feel comfortable with having them in the house.
 Furthermore, you must be sensitive to your roommates potentially having allergies.
 If they are allergic to cats or dogs, they may not be open to keeping animals in the apartment.